GBOML/GBOML/README.md

 ```

 ### Changes from V0.0.1 to V0.0.2
-V0.0.2 comes with large range of additional functionalities.
+V0.0.2 comes with a broad range of additional functionalities.
 First, the more fundamental changes are:

 - The keywords input/output have been replaced by the keyword external.

-- Variables have sizes.
-(Note : Referring to vector variables by name is not allowed anymore)
+- Variables have sizes. (note that vector variables must be indexed wherever they appear and may no longer be referred to by their identifier alone)

 - the keyword #LINKS does not exist anymore and has been replaced by #HYPEREDGE definitions